 - e.)
-If you make a mistake while selecting an administration time or schedule, do one of the following to remove it: - For a single administration time, highlight the hour and minutes in the Set Administration Time fields and select Remove (so to remove 08:00, you would have to select that time in the Set Administration Time fields not in the Schedule text box.) - To remove the schedule, highlight the schedule and select Remove. - To remove the entire schedule and begin again with step a, select Reset. - f.)
-Review the Schedule field.
+If you make a mistake while selecting an administration time or schedule, do one of the following to remove it: - For a single administration time, highlight the hour and minutes in the Set Administration Time fields and select Remove (so to remove 08:00, you would have to select that time in the Set Administration Time fields not in the Schedule text box.) - To remove the schedule, highlight the schedule and select Remove. - To remove the entire schedule and begin again with step a, select Reset - f.)
+Review the Schedule field. - g.)
+When you have the correct schedule, select OK.